-Volvo's first full-EV is the XC40 Recharge Pure Electric AWD model.
+Volvo's first full-EV was the XC40 Recharge Pure Electric model.
 Jonathan Crouch drives it

-The XC40 Recharge Pure Electric AWD is pretty much everything you'd expect a Volvo full-EV model to be.
-This fashionable battery-powered compact premium SUV features a state-of-the-art fully-electric all-wheel-drive powertrain that offers a WLTP-rated range of up to 260 miles on a single charge and an output of 408hp.
+The XC40 Recharge Pure Electric is pretty much everything you'd expect a Volvo full-EV model to be.
+This fashionable battery-powered compact premium SUV features a state-of-the-art fully-electric powertrain that offers a WLTP-rated range of up to 274 miles on a single charge and the option of front-driven or 4WD models.
 The drawback is premium pricing but otherwise, a lot of boxes seem to have been ticked here.

 You might be surprised that it's taken so long for Volvo to bring us a full-EV: the marque was, after all, one of the very first to popularise Plug-in hybrid electrification in its cars.
 Or, conversely, if you know the industry, you might be surprised that this Gothenburg maker is selling any kind of EV at all.
 In recent years after all, this Swedish manufacturer's Chinese Geely parent company has dictated that development of full-battery power should be largely delegated to Volvo's all-electric subsidiary brand, Polestar.
 It seems not.
 Volvo wants (and needs in view of current European directives) to dramatically increase the sales percentage of its electrified models and that can't be done merely by concentrating on mild hybrid and plug-in hybrid engineering.
 Plus the XC40 sits on the same CMA platform used for the Polestar 2 model, so it was pretty straightforward to create a milkfloat mobility version of this little SUV.
 Mind you, with 408hp on tap, this car is a long way from milkfloat mobility...